facebook/docusaurus/website/blog/2022-01-13-docusaurus-2021-recap/index.md

 ![Courier](./img/courier.png)

-The creativity of Docusaurus users is beyond our imagination🤩 We look forward to more and more adopters leveraging the content features of Docusaurus while exploring original theme designs!
+The creativity of Docusaurus users is beyond our imagination 🤩 We look forward to more and more adopters leveraging the content features of Docusaurus while exploring original theme designs!
 If your site uses Docusaurus, we would love to [have it in our showcase](https://github.com/facebook/docusaurus/edit/main/website/src/data/users.tsx).

 ## Community